 The good news?
 It's easy to make some simple changes to help reduce the impact of school lunches on the environment.
 "Packing your child’s lunch is one of the greenest school lunches your child can eat, so long as you have sent the lunch in a reusable container," says Terra Wellington, green mom expert and author of the e-book The Mom’s Guide to Growing Your Family Green: Saving the Earth Begins at Home.
 "The food choices make a difference as well," says Wellington.
 Here are her top tips for greening up school lunches.

 - Use a reusable lunch bag.
 Skip the brown bag and opt for a cool reusable lunch bag.
 "Preferably choose one that is labeled PVC and BPA-free," suggests Wellington.
-We love options by SkipHop and Pottery Barn.
+We love options by SkipHop and PackIt (note: these are Amazon Affiliate links).
 Look for a bag that is insulated, durable and sized for both your child and your reusable containers.

 - Skip single-serve snacks.
 "Instead, buy larger, less-expensive versions of the same thing and repackage it yourself using the reusables," says Wellington.
-Skip those plastic baggies and instead invest once in reusable lunch bags and cute containers.
+Skip those plastic baggies and instead invest once in reusable lunch bags and cute containers (note: these are Amazon Affiliate links).
 Or opt for a bento box with built-in dividers to keep food separate.
-(Planetbox is one of our favs!)

 Let's be honest - it may take a few more minutes in your day to pack a greener lunch - but any new habit does!
 And we think it's worth it.
 You'll save money on buying bags and pre-packaged food, your kids will eat healthier, and the Earth will thank you.